Getting Started with Types

 Click to reveal

-with a type hole, the compiler will tell you what
+If you replace undefined with a type hole, the compiler will tell you what

-type you should pass to mapApply
+type you should pass to mapApply.

 Click to reveal

-with a type hole shows you that the argument to mapApply
+Replacing undefined with a type hole shows you that the argument to mapApply

-should have the type [Int -> Char]
+should have the type [Int -> Char].
+Although none of the where bindings have

 precisely that type, notice that:

-is the only function that returns aChar
+offsetsis a list of functions, although they returnIntlookupLetteris the only function that returns aChar

 Click to reveal